-Education and behavior change are not sufficient to reduce these health disparities, and often shift the blame back to these already marginalized communities.
-We view nutrition security as partnering to increase access to culturally relevant, nutritious foods and to alter the built environment, making the healthy choice the easier choice so that everyone, regardless of race or zip code, has the right to achieve their full health potential.
+We view nutrition security by partnering with health care to increase access to culturally relevant, nutritious foods and altering the built environment to make the healthy choice the easy choice so that everyone has the right to achieve their full health potential.

 Milk is one of the most requested yet least donated items to Virginia’s food banks.
 On average, the families coming to our food pantries receive less than 1 gallon of milk per year.

 Beginning in 2019, the Federation of Virginia Food Banks has made more milk available than ever before through the Milk for Good program.
 Your contributions will go directly toward the purchase of fresh, locally processed, nutrient-rich milk.
-On average, a $5 donation will provide 24 servings, or three half-gallons, of milk.
+On average, a $12 donation will provide 5 half-gallons (40 servings) of milk.